aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlsaveoptions/htmlversion/_index.md

 ---
 title: HtmlSaveOptions.HtmlVersion
 second_title: Aspose.Words for .NET API Reference
-description: Specifies version of HTML standard that should be used when saving the document to HTML or MHTML.
+description: HtmlSaveOptions property.
+Specifies version of HTML standard that should be used when saving the document to HTML or MHTML.
 Default value is Xhtml in C#
 type: docs
 weight: 340
 url: /net/aspose.words.saving/htmlsaveoptions/htmlversion/